 - mould due to a variety of causes, such as water or sewage flooding, plumbing leaks or high humidity levels

 If you would like to speak to a public health inspector about a housing issue, you can submit your question or complaint electronically or call Public Health Sudbury & Districts at 705.522.9200, ext.
 464 (toll-free 1.866.522.9200).

-For more information about how public health inspectors are involved in health hazard and housing complaints, please read the Ontario Ministry of Health and Long-Term Care’s Identification, Investigation and Management of Health Hazards Protocol.
+For more information about how public health inspectors are involved in health hazard and housing complaints, please read the Ontario Ministry of Health’s Health Hazards Response Protocol.